anderson-aristotle/js-objects-prototypes/README.md

 ## Objectives

-- Define methods on custom objects by attaching them to the prototype
+- Define methods on custom objects by attaching them to the prototype.

 ## Preparation